ManticoreGamesInc/platform-documentation/src/tutorials/chat_tutorial.md

 end)
 ```

-Test this new change out, and you'll see your chat bubble float into the air like a balloon!
+Test this new change out, and you'll see your chat bubble float into the air like a balloon.

 Unfortunately, the player can still walk away from the chat bubble, because it moves directly up from where it starts